prometheusresearch/baseline-codebase/src/rex.forms/test/test_ctl.rst

     Usage: rex forms-retrieve [<project>] <instrument-uid> <channel-uid>
     <BLANKLINE>
-    The forms-retrieve task will retrieve a Form from a project's data store and return the Web Form Configuration JSON.
+    The forms-retrieve task will retrieve a Form from a project's data store and return the Web Form Configuration.
     <BLANKLINE>
     The instrument-uid argument is the UID of the desired Instrument in the data store.